Last updated on October 9th, 2020 at 11:30 am

 I wonder why someone likes to follow a bulking training protocol with cutting diet.

-German volume training is a brutal training protocol that is best followed in the presence of optimum carbs.
+German volume training is a brutal training protocol that is best followed in the presence of optimum carbs while being in calorie surplus.

 Ketones produced while keto diet is not sufficient enough to fuel your workout of 10 sets of 10 reps with a short rest period.